Making the Most of Vagaro’s Get Featured

 Logos and Featured Business Images

 Your business logo or featured image is a new client’s first impression of your business—make sure it’s a good one!
-You’ll want to make sure the image you select is one you feel represents your business in the best light.
+You’ll want to make sure the image you select is one you feel represents your business and brand in the best light.
 Your studio space, a high-quality image of the work you perform, a staff photo, or your business logo are great choices.
 Next, you’ll want to make sure that the image is high-resolution, sharp, and horizontally oriented (3×2 ratio).
 Another tip to remember is that since your business name and contact info will be listed on your page, you can omit text or keep text to a minimum in your featured image.
 Try to keep your featured image clean, well-lit, and focused, so a new customer browsing focuses on what’s important: the work that you do!

 Pro Tip: Make sure the dimensions of your business logo or featured business image you select are high resolution.
 If you’re uncertain what makes an image “high resolution,” the standard guideline is under 5 MB but no less than 1000 x 667 px, with 1920 x 1280 (a 3×2 ratio) being the ideal resolution for a business image that really makes a splash!